peetertinits/me/_pages/cv.md

 </details>

 ## Teaching
-I have (co-)designed and taught 2 university courses and 1 e-course for high school students.
-I have also co-organized a seminar series of invited speakers.
+I have taught lessons and workshops on cultural evolution, text mining, and experimental semiotics.
 See more at [Teaching](teaching)

 ## Publications
 Being at the late stages of my PhD, there is a lot of things in prep, hoping to complete.
 Works already published are here.